A Walter Ulric Story

 “Better,” he said, slinging another bale into the trailer.

-“We ain’t got all day!” said Uncle Jimmy seated in the tractor, a cigarette drooping from his lip.
+“We ain’t got all day!” said Uncle Jimmy from his seat in the tractor, straw hat drooping over his eyes.

 “I don’t see you lifting a finger,” I replied.